Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 Dress comfortably

-During a first aid class, you will spend some seated, listening to lectures, and perhaps watching videos or PowerPoint presentations.
+During a first aid class, you will spend some time seated, listening to lectures, and perhaps watching videos or PowerPoint presentations.
 The instructor will also have you practice some skills on the floor.
 You may work with a partner or small group.

 Wear comfortable, layered clothing and avoid short skirts, high heels, and tight jeans.
 Also, avoid heavy scents as some people are highly allergic to fragrances.
-The room may be air-conditioned so bring an extra layer for comfort.
+The room may be air-conditioned, so bring an extra layer for comfort.

 Show up at the right place and time